Shah A M S Kibria

 Joining the Foreign Service of Pakistan in 1954, Kibria served in a number of diplomatic missions for Pakistan.
 In 1971, at the height of the Bangladesh Liberation War, Kibria, an ethnic Bengali, dissociated himself from the Pakistani foreign service and declared allegiance to the Mujibnagar government.
 After the independence of Bangladesh, he served as the Director General of the Political Affairs department of the Ministry of Foreign Affairs of Bangladesh and twice as the foreign secretary of Bangladesh.
 Between 1981 and 1992, Kibria was the Executive Secretary of UN Economic and Social Commission for Asia and the Pacific (ESCAP).

 Kibria joined Bangladesh Awami League in 1992.
 He served as the Minister of Finance of the Bangladesh government led by Sheikh Hasina from 1996 to 2001.
 In the 2001 general election of Bangladesh, he was elected a member of the parliament from his constituency Habiganj-3.

 Kibria was assassinated on 27 January 2005 in a grenade attack in a public meeting in Habiganj, Sylhet.

 Early life and education

-Kibria was born on 1 May 1931 in Habiganj, Sylhet District.
+Kibria was born on 1 May 1931 in Sylhet District of Assam Province.
 His father, Shah Imtiaz Ali, was a pioneer in the field of primary education in the greater Sylhet region.
-Kibria studied in Moulvibazar Govt.
-High School.
+Kibria studied in Habiganj Government High School.
 He graduated in economics from Dhaka University in 1952.
-In the same year he was arrested by East Pakistan police for his involvement in the Bengali language movement and was released shortly.
-After obtaining his master's degree in economics in 1953, Kibria topped the Central Superior Services Examination of Pakistan government in 1954 and was selected for the Pakistan Foreign Service.
+In the same year he was arrested for his involvement in the Bengali language movement and was imprisoned for a month.
+After obtaining his master's degree in economics from Dhaka University in 1953, Kibria topped the Central Superior Services Examination of Pakistan government in 1954 and was selected for the Pakistan Foreign Service.
 He received training for diplomatic service at the Fletcher School of Law and Diplomacy at Tufts University in Boston, USA and British Foreign Office in London, UK.